Responsible Evaluation of AI for Mental Health

 The authors acknowledge the support of Schloss Dagstuhl – Leibniz Center for Informatics through the Dagstuhl Seminar ‘25361: Natural Language Processing for Mental Health’.

-This work was supported by the DYNAMIC Center, funded through the LOEWE program of the Hessian Ministry of Science and Arts (Grant No. LOEWE/1/16/519/03/09.001(0009)/98), and by the LOEWE Distinguished Chair Ubiquitous Knowledge Processing, LOEWE initiative, Hesse, Germany (Grant No. LOEWE/4a//519/05/00.002(0002)/81).
-Additional support was provided in part by the U.S. Centers for Disease Control and Prevention/National Institute for Occupational Safety and Health (CDC/NIOSH) under Grant U01 OH012476, and by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG; Grant Nos.
-493169211 and 525286173).
-This work was also partly supported by the National Institutes of Health through Grants P50MH115838, R01MH117172, and R01MH135488, as well as by the American Foundation for Suicide Prevention and the Betty and Gordon Moore Foundation.
-Further support was provided by the Excellence Cluster EXC3066 The Adaptive Mind, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No. 949944, INTEGRATOR), and the MUR FARE 2020 initiative (Grant Agreement Prot.
-R20YSMBZ8S, INDOMITA).
-One author is a member of the Data and Marketing Insights Unit of the Bocconi Institute for Data Science and Analysis (BIDSA).
-This work was also supported by Keystone grant funding from Responsible AI UK (Grant No. EP/Y009800/1).
-This work was also supported in part by the Research Ireland Adapt Research Centre (grant 13/RC/2106\_P2).
+This work was supported by the DYNAMIC Center, the LOEWE program of the Hessian Ministry of Science and Arts (Grant No. LOEWE/1/16/519/03/09.001(0009)/98), the LOEWE Distinguished Chair Ubiquitous Knowledge Processing, LOEWE initiative, Hesse, Germany (Grant No. LOEWE/4a//519/05/00.002(0002)/81), the U.S. Centers for Disease Control and Prevention/National Institute for Occupational Safety and Health (CDC/NIOSH) under Grant U01 OH012476, the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG; Grant Nos.
+493169211 and 525286173), the National Institutes of Health through Grants P50MH115838, R01MH117172, and R01MH135488, the American Foundation for Suicide Prevention and the Betty and Gordon Moore Foundation, the Excellence Cluster EXC3066 The Adaptive Mind, the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 949944, INTEGRATOR), the MUR FARE 2020 initiative (Grant Agreement Prot.
+R20YSMBZ8S, INDOMITA), the Data and Marketing Insights Unit of the Bocconi Institute for Data Science and Analysis (BIDSA), the Keystone grant funding from Responsible AI UK (Grant No. EP/Y009800/1), and the Research Ireland Adapt Research Centre (grant 13/RC/2106\_P2).